seamplex/wasora/doc/reference.md

 ~~~

-Whenever the instruction `ABORT` is executed, wasora quits without closing files
+Whenever the instruction `ABORT` is executed, wasora quits without closing file
 or unlocking shared memory objects.
-The objective of this instruction is, as
+The objective of this instruction is, a
-illustrated in the examples, either to debug complex input files and check the
+illustrated in the examples, either to debug complex input files and check th
-values of certain variables or to conditionally abort the execution using `IF`
+values of certain variables or to conditionally abort the execution using `IF
-clauses.
+clauses

 ##  `ALIAS`

-Defines a scalar alias of an already-defined indentifier.
+Define a scalar alias of an already-defined indentifier.

 ~~~wasora
 ALIAS { <new_var_name> IS <existing_object> | <existing_object> AS <new_name> }
 ~~~

+The existing object can be a variable, a vector element or a matrix element
+In the first case, the name of the variable should be given as the existing object
+In the second case, to alias the second element of vector `v` to the new name `new`, `v(2)` should be given as the existing object
+In the third case, to alias second element (2,3) of matrix `M` to the new name `new`, `M(2,3)` should be given as the existing object

 ##  `CALL`

-Executes a previously dynamically-loaded user-provided routine.
+Call a previously dynamically-loaded user-provided routine.

 ~~~wasora
 CALL <name> [ expr_1 expr_2 ... expr_n ]